HVAC/R Maintenance Certificate

 What will you do

 An HVAC technician installs, maintains, and repairs heating, air conditioning, and refrigeration systems in both residential homes and commercial buildings.
-HVAC is an abbreviation for “heating, ventilation, air conditioning, and refrigeration.
+HVAC is an abbreviation for heating, ventilation, and air conditioning.

 Someone who works in this occupation might specialize in the installation, or in maintenance and repair.
 Some technicians concentrate on only one type of system, either heating, air conditioning, or refrigeration, while others offer a broader range of services.